 [Construction notice: I’m rewriting this article to reflect the (bad) situation for foreigners using WeChat, and the (amazingly good) situation for foreigners using AliPay.
-I hope that the rewrite will be done by January 31st.
+I hope that the rewrite will be done by soon, but covid-19 has made my schedule even more unpredictable than before.
 My apologies for the verbal dust that’ll be around until then.]

 Since 2014, I have traveled to China several times each year on business (to teach my courses in Python and data science at high-tech companies).
 On my first few trips, I tried to use my credit card to pay for things — as I’m used to doing in Israel, the US, and Europe.
 But I quickly discovered that most businesses don’t take credit cards, and they certainly don’t take foreign credit cards.
 Everything, but everything, was done in cash.